How to Watch 'True Detective: Night Country' From Anywhere

 When to Watch True Detective: Night Country on HBO and Max

 Have Max?
-You can watch the first episode of True Detective: Night Country right now.
+You can watch the first two episodes of True Detective: Night Country right now.
 Subsequent episodes air on HBO on Sundays at 9 p.m.
-ET and PT and on Max on Sundays at 9 p.m.
+ET and PT.
+Eps will also be available to stream on Max at 9 p.m.
 ET and 6 p.m.
 PT.

 The Max streaming service costs $10 a month with ads and $16 or $20 a month without ads, depending on which plan you choose.
 Its library includes HBO and Max originals, Warner Bros. movies, DC Comics films, and programming from networks like HGTV, Food Network, Discovery Channel, TLC and ID.
 Seasons 1-3 of True Detective are already streaming.